dratskos/MyPgProject/README.md

 # DevCamp Portfolio Application

-> this is Uby on Rails 5 application tha allows users to create their own portfolio's
+> this is Ruby on Rails 5 application tha allows users to create their own portfolio's

 ### Features